-Measure A1 Accomplishement to Date Progress - Winter 2020
+Measure A1 Point-in-Time Progress - Winter 2020

-This report focuses on the first 18 months of Measure A1 implementation.
-Ahead of diving into that specific period, below is an accomplishment to date snapshot of progress that has been made from January 2017 through November 2020.
+This report focuses on first 18 months of Measure A1 implementation.
+Ahead of diving into that specific period, below is a point-in-time snapshot of progress that has been made from January 2017 through November 2020.

-The Rental Housing Development Program
+• The Rental Housing Development Fund Program

-The Rental Housing Development Program helps fund projects that provide affordable rental units to low income households, with targeted support to people who are most in danger of displacement and homelessness.
+The Rental Housing Development Fund Program helps fund projects that provide affordable rental units to low income households, with targeted support to people who are most in danger of displacement and homelessness.
 The goal of the program is to develop new units, and it is expected that Measure A1 will support over 2,800 new affordable restricted units.